pbberlin/git-playground/README.md

 ### Pushing - to Gerrit
 Here we push to the magic branch that creates reviews that target the master branch.
-For every branch Gerrit tracks there is a magic refs/for/<branch_name> that you push to to create reviews.
+For every branch Gerrit tracks there is a magic refs/for/<branch_name> that you push to create reviews.

     git push    origin        HEAD:refs/for/master